mzavoloka/gitls/README.md

 Lists current git directory in pretty human readable format.
 Shows file name, when it was changed, abbreviated commit hash, author and commit message.
 Just like github does, but a little bit better!

-This is a modification of a script that was provided in this stackoverflow.com question: http://stackoverflow.com/questions/17359370/git-show-last-commit-date-and-message-for-each-file-in-directory-like-github
+This is a modification of a script that was provided in on of the answers to this stackoverflow.com question: http://stackoverflow.com/questions/17359370/git-show-last-commit-date-and-message-for-each-file-in-directory-like-github

 I have the following alias in my .bashrc: